Inside: How fixing these 4 things made a dramatic difference in this ugly eyesore of a room! ➡

 I wiped a slightly darker and less “red” stain in a satin finish over the glossy wood to neutralize the orange tone a bit and give the wood a softer, hand rubbed look.

-2. By removing the dated and “what were they thinking” features.
+2. Removing the dated and “what were they thinking” features.

-The next area we addressed was getting rid of the outdated.
+The next area we addressed was getting out the outdated.
 And the just plain weird.

 The iron gates didn’t go to the trash, you can see where they are now in this post, “Ten Ways to Decorate for Free Using What You Already Have.”

-And the arched doors that were faux painted with woodgrain and hinges, opened into a tiny room.
+And the arched doors with faux painted woodgrain and hinges opened into a tiny room.

 It became a game changer in our kitchen though.
 We opened it to that room and had shelves built in.
 Now we had a pantry!